straumat/bci-poc/README.md

   * Use case 6 : IF a payment is made to this distributor located in France THEN the country of the owner is France (25% sure).
   * Use case 7 : IF a known enterprise make payment between 1 000<80> & 4 000 <80> every month to an address THEN the owner is probably (80%) working for this company.

-To run a case, the source must be in the `src` folder and you just have to run : `docker  run -it -v /opt/workspace/bci-ai-runner/src:/src -e $SRC_FILE="hello.cc" bci-ai-runner`
+To run a case, the source must be in the `src` folder and you just have to run : `docker run -it -v /opt/workspace/bci-poc/src:/src -e SRC_FILE="helloWorld/hello.cc" straumat/bci-ai-runner:1.0`

 You can then see the result of the execution by connection to neo4j console :
-  * Use case 1 : CYPHER_QUERY
+  * Use case 1.
+    * Run it :
+    * View results :
-  * Use case 2 : CYPHER_QUERY
+  * Use case 2.
+    * Run it :
+    * View results :
-  * Use case 3 : CYPHER_QUERY
+  * Use case 3.
+    * Run it :
+    * View results :
-  * Use case 4 : CYPHER_QUERY
+  * Use case 4.
+    * Run it :
+    * View results :
-  * Use case 5 : CYPHER_QUERY
+  * Use case 5.
+    * Run it :
+    * View results :
-  * Use case 6 : CYPHER_QUERY
+  * Use case 6.
+    * Run it :
+    * View results :
-  * Use case 7 : CYPHER_QUERY
+  * Use case 7.
+    * Run it :
+    * View results :

 You can also create your own rule in the `src` folder and execute them.

 ## Containers description.